 The foreclosure process can vary depending on location and the type of mortgage you have.

-You can also avoid foreclosure by selling your house before it’s lost at the auction.
-If your loan is paid in full then there will be no more penalties against you and your credit rating.
-(If your loan isn’t paid in full you will need to make up the shortfall).
+Another option to avoid foreclosure is to sell your house before it’s lost at the auction.
+If your loan is paid in full, then there will be no more penalties against you and your credit rating.
+If your loan isn’t paid in full, you will need to make up the shortfall.

-Here’s an example: Let’s say you owed $100,000 on your home and you sold your home to us for $90,000.
-You would give that money to the loan company, along with $10,000 to make up the short-fall, and your loan would be paid off.
-(If you contact a real estate attorney, you may be able to negotiate a deed in lieu of foreclosure deal in which the loan company agrees not to go after the difference in exchange for the deed to the house.
+For example, let’s say you owed $100,000 on your home and you sold your home to us for $90,000.
+You would give that money to the loan company, along with $10,000 to make up the shortfall, and your loan would be paid off.
+If you contact a real estate attorney, you may be able to negotiate a deed in lieu of foreclosure deal in which the loan company agrees not to go after the difference in exchange for the deed to the house.

 I want to avoid giving my house back to the bank in Lehigh Valley!